lynn-beckman/IdentityModel.OidcClient.Samples/XamarinForms/README.md

 ## Issues

-This sample is a contribution from Jason DeBoever (@jasallen) - please contact him (or mention him) if there are any issues.
+This sample is maintained by @GioviQ - please contact him (or mention him) if there are any issues.